dougeby/IntuneDocs/intune/device-remote-lock.md

 - Windows - Not supported
 - Windows Phone - Supported on Windows Phone 8.1 and later
 - iOS - Supported
-- macOS - Not supported
+- macOS - Supported
+    > [!Note]
+    > Set a 6-digit recovery PIN.
+When locked, the **Device overview** blade displays the PIN until another device action is sent.
 - Android - Supported

 ## How to remote lock a device